Fight Traffic Ticket in OregonPage OverviewSUMMARY: How to Fight an Oregon Traffic Ticket

 Failure to appear in court or pay your fine on time results in a driver's license suspension; sometimes, courts even send the information to collection agencies and issue arrest warrants.
 Depending on the nature of your traffic violation, you could also face a default "guilty" judgment and be ordered to pay even heftier fines.

 NOTE: Most courts will work with you if you can't pay the entire fine all at once.
 Talk with your Oregon court's clerk about scheduling a payment schedule.

 Numerous courts handle traffic tickets in Oregon.
 You might go before a Municipal Court, Justice Court, or even Circuit Court.

-Check your citation for the section that lists all the possible courts.
-You’ll plead not guilty at the court the officer has checked.
+Check your traffic ticket for the section that lists all the possible courts.
+You'll plead "not guilty" at the court the officer checked on the traffic ticket.

 Inform the Court

-There’s a hearing date on your citation.
+There should be a hearing date on your Oregon citation.
 This is called the arraignment date.
-You must appear in court on this date to enter your not guilty plea.
-You’ll then receive a traffic ticket hearing where you'll be able to fight your charge.
+You must appear in court on this date to enter your "not guilty" plea.
+You'll then receive a date for your traffic ticket hearing where you'll be able to fight your charge.

-NOTE: Some courts allow drivers to plead not guilty via mail or with the clerk’s office.
-Check your ticket for this information.
+NOTE: Some courts allow you to plead "not guilty" by mail or in person at the clerk's office.
+Check your Oregon traffic ticket for this information.

 Rescheduling or Postponing Your Hearing

 Contact your court as soon as you realize you can't make your arraignment date or your traffic ticket hearing date.